qjcg/talks/go-scratch-that-itch/slides.md

 - says "no" to keep the language small
 - easy deployment
 - interfaces for polymorphic code reuse without rigid object hierarchies
-- community is vibrant, 3rd party libraries compare favorably to other language ecosystems (and getting better)
+- excellent ecosystem and community

 ---